-In summary, our human clinical results have shown the following important findings:
+In summary, our first-in-human clinical results have shown the following important findings:

-- First, the biocompatibility and a positive safety profile of the Cell Pouch have been shown in these subjects.
-Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell Pouch, as shown by independent histological analysis, are wellvascularized, living within a natural tissue matrix and can make insulin and glucagon, key hormones in the control of blood glucose levels.
+- The biocompatibility and a positive safety profile of the Cell Pouch have been shown in these subjects.
+Safety is the primary endpoint of the clinical study; and - The islets within the Cell Pouch, as shown by independent histological analysis, are well-vascularized, living within a natural tissue matrix and can make insulin and glucagon, key hormones in the control of blood glucose levels.

 We believe such revascularization of islets and islet metabolic function within Sernova's implantable medical device for therapeutic cells in humans in this patient population is an important step forward in the regenerative medicine field.

-Based on these encouraging results as well as the learnings from this initial study, we developed a new clinical protocol to further address the safety as well as function of the Cell Pouch with therapeutic cells.
-Following peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (\approx \$3.2 million) grant under an agreement with the Juvenile Diabetes Research Foundation (JDRF).
-The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of principal investigator, Dr. Piotr Witkowski.
+Based on these encouraging results as well as the learnings from this initial study, we developed a new clinical study entitled A Safety, Tolerability and Efficacy Study of Sernova's Cell Pouch for Clinical Islet Transplantation to further address the safety as well as function of the Cell Pouch with therapeutic cells.
+Following peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (≈\$3.2 million) grant under an agreement with the Juvenile Diabetes Research Foundation (JDRF).
+The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of principal investigator, Dr. Piotr Witkowski, Director of the University of Chicago's Pancreatic, and Islet Transplant Program.

-The clinical trial is a Phase I/II non-randomized, unblinded, single arm, company-sponsored trial, where diabetic subjects with hypoglycemia unawareness are being enrolled into the study under informed consent.
+The clinical trial is a Phase I/II non-randomized, unblinded, single-arm, company-sponsored trial, where diabetic subjects with hypoglycemia unawareness are being enrolled into the study under informed consent.
 Subjects are then implanted with Cell Pouches including small sentinel pouches.
 Following the development of vascularized tissue chambers within the Cell Pouch, subjects are then stabilized on immunosuppression and activated on the donor transplant list.
 Upon receipt of a suitable donor pancreas and following isolation of islets, a dose of purified islets under strict release criteria is being transplanted into the Cell Pouches.

-A sentinel pouch, also transplanted with islets, will be removed at approximately 90 days following transplant for an early assessment of the islet transplant.
-Subjects will be followed for safety and efficacy measures for approximately six months post-transplant.
-At that time, a decision will be made with regards to the transplant of a further second islet dose with subsequent safety and efficacy follow up.
-Patients will then be followed for one year.
+A sentinel pouch, also transplanted with islets, is removed at approximately 90 days following transplant for an early assessment of the islet transplant.
+Subjects are then followed for safety and efficacy measures for approximately six months post-transplant.
+At that time, a decision is made with regards to the transplant of a further second islet dose with subsequent safety and efficacy follow up.
+Patients are then followed for one year.
 The primary objective of the study is to demonstrate the safety and tolerability of islet transplantation into the Cell Pouch.
 The secondary objective is to assess efficacy through a series of defined measures.

-We announced our IND was allowed by the FDA in December 2018 and approved by the University of Chicago Institutional Review Board (IRB) in May 2018 to begin the study.
-We initiated subject recruitment and screening in July 2018 and in January 2019 three of seven patients had been enrolled in the study.
-We announced the first subject was implanted in February 2019 and subsequently, islets were transplanted in the Cell Pouch in April 2019 and the study is ongoing.
+We announced our IND allowance by the FDA in December 2017, and the protocol was approved by the University of Chicago Institutional Review Board (IRB) in May 2018 to begin the study.
+We initiated subject recruitment and screening in July 2018.
+We announced the first subject was implanted in February 2019, and subsequently, islets were transplanted in the Cell Pouch in April 2019, and the study is ongoing.